RTFF: Random-to-Target Fabric Flattening Policy using Dual-Arm Manipulator: Results

 \subsubsection{RTFF policy evaluation}

 Table~\ref{table:e1_result}, Row~1, reports the full RTFF policy, showing stable convergence to an average error of about 0.01~m after 20 trials with low variance, outperforming all ablations.

-During execution (Fig.~\ref{fig:timeseries}, top row), the RTFF policy showed consistent behaviors: (i) adjusting the EE pose in the air and manipulating only after a successful grasp; (ii) grasping flat areas on both sides of wrinkles and removing them with opposing motions; (iii) releasing stretched fabric to restore shape before re-grasping; (iv) smoothly switching to VS once criteria given by \eqref{eq:hybrid_policy} is met; and (v) switching back to MACT if VS creates new wrinkles and voids \eqref{eq:hybrid_policy}, removing them before resuming VS. The results show that the policy achieves RTFF by learning fabric state and its relation to the target mesh.
+During execution (Fig.~\ref{fig:timeseries}, top row), the RTFF policy showed consistent behaviors: (i) adjusting the EE pose in the air and manipulating only after a successful grasp; (ii) grasping flat areas on both sides of wrinkles and removing them with opposing motions; (iii) releasing stretched fabric to restore shape before re-grasping; (iv) smoothly switching to VS once criteria given by \eqref{eq:hybrid_policy} are met; and (v) switching back to MACT if VS creates new wrinkles and voids \eqref{eq:hybrid_policy}, removing them before resuming VS. This can arise from position--force control coupling effects that cause unexpected end-effector motion during VS execution.
+The results show that the policy achieves RTFF by learning fabric state and its relation to the target mesh.
 Using depth images with a mesh-based representation supports robust wrinkle extraction and accurate displacement estimation between current and target states.
 With real-time visual feedback, the policy converges reliably across diverse initial configurations and unseen targets.